Facts about breeding Females....

 - NO EXPOSURE TO OTHER DOGS IF POSSIBLE

-- EXTRA FOOD IS GREAT – BUT NO!
-DO NOT FEED EXTRA TYPES OF FOOD SUCH AS PROTEIN
+- EXTRA FOOD IS Crucial – BUT DO NOT FEED EXTRA TYPES OF FOOD SUCH AS PROTEIN.

 - EXTRA SLEEP, WATER AND TLC FOOD IS RECOMMENDED.